eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 ```
 We see that the `multiply` is inlined 3 times (at bytecodes 3, 10 and 17 of `test`).
 Note that we can also see the reason why a method was inlined.
 In this case, we found that the method is hot enough to be inlined.

-We can also explicitely disable inlining with `-XX:CompileCommand=dontinline,Test::test`.
+We can also explicitly disable inlining with `-XX:CompileCommand=dontinline,Test::test`.
 ```
 $ java -XX:CompileCommand=printcompilation,Test::* -XX:CompileCommand=compileonly,Test::test -Xbatch -XX:-TieredCompilation -XX:CompileCommand=printinlining,Test::test -XX:CompileCommand=dontinline,Test::* Test.java
 CompileCommand: PrintCompilation Test.* bool PrintCompilation = true